Bayesian inference in high-dimensional models: Normal sequence model

 \subsection{Multiple testing}

-The problem of identifying a sparse structure can also be thought of as a multiple testing problem, in which case measures like false discovery rate (FDR) (Benjamaini and Hochberg \cite{BH1995}) may be considered instead of the usually adopted family-wise error rate for Bayesian model selection.
+The problem of identifying a sparse structure can also be viewed as a multiple testing problem, in which case measures such as the false discovery rate (FDR) (Benjamini and Hochberg \cite{BH1995}) may be considered instead of the usually adopted family-wise error rate for Bayesian model selection.
 The FDR control may fail for many priors.
-In Castillo and Roquain \cite{CR20}, a uniform FDR control over $\ell_0[s_0]$ is derived for procedures based on both $\ell$-values $\Pi(\theta_i=0|Y_1,\ldots,Y_n)$ and $q$-values $\Pi(\theta_i=0|Y_i\ge y_i)$, when the prior distribution has suitably heavy slab tails.
+In Castillo and Roquain \cite{CR20}, a uniform FDR control over $\ell_0[s_0]$ is derived for procedures based on both $\ell$-values $\Pi(\theta_i=0|Y_1,\ldots,Y_n)$ and $q$-values $\Pi(\theta_i=0|Y_i\ge y_i)$, when the prior distribution has suitably heavy slab tails and the mixture weight of the spike-and-slab prior is estimated by Empirical Bayes.
 It is shown that thresholding the $\ell$-values at a given level $t$ leads to the FDR going to $0$ uniformly at a logarithmic rate.
-The procedure of thresholding $q$-values at a level $t$, on the other hand, controls the FDR at level a constant times $t$ uniformly, and exactly $t$ asymptotically when signals are all above the threshold $a\sqrt{2\log(n/s_0)}$, for some $a>1$. {Simultaneous control of FDR and FNR (False Negative Rate, the proportion of false nulls) is considered from a minimax perspective in Castillo and Roquain \cite{CR20} and Abraham et al. \cite{acr20}, where a method based on averages of ordered $\ell$-values as a way to set the rejection threshold is studied. } Early results for continuous shrinkage priors including the horseshoe were obtained in Salomond \cite{salomond17}; see also van der Pas et al. \cite{svvuq17} for a simulation study.
-In the Bayesian setting, a very appealing measure is provided by the Bayes risk for testing.
-With a hard-spike-and-(normal) slab prior with variance $v_1$ and known $w$, the oracle Bayes rule for rejecting $H_{0i}:\theta_i=0$ can be shown to be a thresholding procedure $|Y_i|^2> (1+v_1^{-1})[\log (1+v_1)+ 2\log ((1-w)/w)]$; see Datta and Ghosh \cite{datta2013asymptotic} for details.
+The procedure of thresholding $q$-values at a level $t$, on the other hand, controls the FDR at a level a constant times $t$ uniformly, and exactly $t$ asymptotically when signals are all above the threshold $a\sqrt{2\log(n/s_0)}$, for some $a>1$.
+Abraham et al. \cite{acr20} consider a method based on averages of ordered $\ell$-values as a way to set the rejection threshold.
+They formally show that it has fairly similar properties as the $q$-value, with an FDR going to the target level $t$ asymptotically for a large class of truths with sufficient signal strength.